Dandadan study

 Notes:

-わふっ - Im 99.9% sure that this is an onomatopoeia, given the context.
-However, a great example of not relying solely on dictionaries: when I looked up わふつ I found 和仏, which means Japanese-French (as in 和仏辞典, Japanese-French Dictionary).
+わふっ - This is just an onomatopoeia.
+If I were almost kicked in the face, I might make a similar noise.
+This is a great example of not relying solely on dictionaries; when I looked up わふつ I found 和仏, which means Japanese-French (as in 和仏辞典, Japanese-French Dictionary).
 This is clearly not the meaning of what's written, but an interesting fact still.

 殴られろ (なぐられろ) - 殴られる is the passive form of the verb 殴る "to strike, to hit"(resource).
 Then adding ろ instead of る makes this the imperative passive form (source). she is saying "let me hit you!"